PostHog/posthog.com/contents/handbook/people/team-structure/people.md

 ## Mission

 Make PostHog _the_ most transparent company in the world, and the best place for people to work.
-Our goal is to create a world-class remote culture - optimising for impact, autonomy and personal development.
+Our goal is to create a world-class remote culture - optimizing for impact, autonomy and personal development.

 ## Responsibilities